 Won’t a lot of people lose their jobs because of the Energiewende?

-The Energiewende has various positive effects.
-It fosters innovation, lowers energy import costs, reduces pollution and greenhouse gas emissions, and increases added value in Germany.
-Most of the revenue from the development of renewable energies and energy-efficient building improvements stays in the local area, as the labour-intensive work involved, such as installation and maintenance, is provided by firms from the region.
+No, quite the opposite.
+The Energiewende makes economic sense as well: it reduces environmental pollution and greenhouse gas emissions, fosters innovation, increases value-added in Germany, and avoids the costs of importing energy.
+Most of the revenue from the development of renewable energies and energy-efficiency building improvements stays in the local area, as the labour-intensive work involved, such as installation and maintenance, is provided by firms from the region.

 Some of these new positions are replacing jobs in industries where fossil fuels play a major role, particularly in oil, gas and coal extraction, as well as in electricity generation.
 There have also been general structural changes.
 For example, the liberalisation of Europe’s energy markets has increased competition.
 This means that companies need to be more efficient.
 All of these factors are also bringing about changes in the workplace.
 The number of employees in the conventional energy sector has declined in recent years as a result.